jainvanshika21/Intelligent-Road-Pothole-Detection/README.md

 # ⚠️ Limitations

-* Detection performance depends on video quality and lighting conditions.
+* Detection performance depends on video quality, lighting, camera angle, and road conditions.
 * Extremely blurry or low-resolution videos may reduce detection accuracy.
-* The model may produce false positives on road surfaces with patterns similar to potholes.
+* The model may produce false positives on road surfaces with patterns visually similar to potholes.
+* The application is designed for road videos and may not provide meaningful results for unrelated non-road videos.
 * The current system focuses on pothole detection and does not classify pothole severity.
 * GPS-based pothole location tracking is not currently implemented.
 * The application is designed for uploaded road videos rather than continuous live camera feeds.